Western Science Centre, Rm 168

 Thesis-Based/Course-Based/Project-Based as determined by the home program

-The Collaborative Program does not provide additional funding beyond what the student receives through their home department.
+The Collaborative Specialization does not provide additional funding beyond what the student receives through their home department.

-Collaborative Program scholarship and travel awards are available available to students participating in either or both of:
+Collaborative specialization scholarship and travel awards are available available to students participating in either or both of:

 • GHS9030-001 - African Field School